 The Birdman Competition was a test of strength.
 It took place in the spring when the Sooty Tern (a seabird) migrated to Motu Nui, the furthest of the three islets beyond the cliff walls, to lay its eggs.
 The competitors, young men representing their tribe, were tasked with scaling down the walls, swimming out to Motu Nui and capturing an egg.
 The first to bring an safely to Orongo was the winner.
 The victorious tribe would gain great benefit over the other tribes and their leader would be placed in the highest stature.

 It is difficult to imagine the month long competition and the festivities that took place.
 They, like so much of the island, seem mythical.
 However, like so little of the Rapa Nui history, the Birdman Competition is actually recorded fact.

 The hike back to Hanga Roa town was a breeze, mostly because it was downhill (minus our one incident of a bovine roadblock).
 Once back in Hanga Roa, we enjoyed a much needed empanada and beer before heading back to Tahai to enjoy sunset.
 Saludos!

 Easter Island Hiking Map

-- Don’t forget to pack a pair of lightweight and comfortable walking shoes.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes.
 I (Sarah) have traveled with these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.

 - Bring plenty of water with you, as there is no place to refill!
 We recommend traveling with collapsible water bottles that are easy to pack.